kearnz/autoimpute/README.md

 A note for Windows Users:
 * AutoImpute is tested and works on Windows as well, although some users may have trouble with bayesian methods using pymc3. [(See discourse here)](https://discourse.pymc.io/t/an-error-message-about-cant-pickle-fortran-objects/1073)
-* Users may receive a runtime error `‘can’t pickle fortran objects’` when sampling from posterior distributions using multiple chains.
+* Users may receive a runtime error `‘can’t pickle fortran objects’` when sampling using multiple chains.
 * There are a couple of things to do to try to overcome this error:
     - Reinstall theano and pymc3.
 Make sure to delete .theano cache in your home folder.
     - Upgrade joblib in the process, which is reponsible for generating the error (pymc3 uses joblib under the hood).
     - Set `cores=1` in `pm.sample`.
 This should be a last resort, as it means posterior sampling will use 1 core only.
 Not using multiprocessing will slow down bayesian imputation methods significantly.
-* Feel free to reach out and let us know if you've worked through this issue successfully on Windows and have a better solution!
+* Reach out and let us know if you've worked through this issue successfully on Windows and have a better solution!

 ## Contact
 Joseph Kearney – [@kearnz](https://github.com/kearnz)